ExamplesBy LevelBy TopicLearning Paths

 The Problem

-Use List.fold_left to accumulate a list of integers into a single result: sum, product, and maximum.
-Implement a generic fold_left that mirrors OCaml's standard library function.
+Use List.fold_left to reduce a list of integers into a single accumulated result: sum, product, and maximum.
+Implement a generic fold_left that mirrors OCaml's standard library function signature, and demonstrate how the same fold pattern expresses all three computations by varying only the combining function and the initial accumulator value.

 🎯 Learning Outcomes

-• • How OCaml's List.fold_left f acc xs maps to Rust's Iterator::fold(init, f)
+• • How OCaml's List.fold_left f acc xs maps directly to Rust's Iterator::fold(init, f) — same argument order, same semantics, different syntax

 • Code Example